ajaytalanki/BattleShip/README.md

 # BattleShip

 ## Configuration
-The Configuration.txt is the first and only command line argument of this program with the following layout:
+The Configuration.txt file is the first and only command line argument of this program with the following layout:
 Number of rows in the board
 Number of columns in the board
 Number of Ships
 Ship name, ship size
 Ship name, ship size
 (List all the ships) ...

 This is a BattleShip game with AIs that I coded using Object Oriented Programming and Inheritance in C++.